Skip to content

 About FGI

-We’re an independent, not-for-profit organization dedicated to developing guidance for the planning, design, and construction of hospitals, outpatient facilities, and residential health, care, and support facilities.
-We oversee the FGI Guidelines for Design and Construction revision process and publication, fund research, and offer resources that support the development of safe, effective health and residential care built environments.
-FGI partners with numerous other organizations to help develop the Guidelines and other practical, evidence-informed publications.
+We’re an independent, not-for-profit organization dedicated to developing codes and guidance for health and residential care facilities.
+We publish the FGI Guidelines for Design and Construction documents, used for planning, design, and construction of hospitals, outpatient facilities, and residential care and support facilities.
+We lead this effort by funding a four-year revision process, supporting research, and offering technical resources.
+All of these drive the development of safe and effective care built environments.
+FGI partners with numerous other organizations to help develop practical, evidence-informed publications.

 Mission

-Establish and promote consensus-based guidelines and publications, advised by research, to advance quality health care.
+Establish and promote consensus-based codes, advised by research, to advance quality health care.

 Vision